Cray-HPE/docs-csm/operations/network/management_network/bican_switch_configuration.md

 ### Generate

-Generate switch configurations with custom configs.
+Generate switch configurations with custom configurations.
 (Arista Only)

 This is an example only.
-More details on how to generate configs with CANU can be found [Generate Switch Configs](generate_switch_configs.md)
+More details on how to generate configurations with CANU can be found [Generate Switch Configurations](generate_switch_configs.md)

 ```bash
     canu generate network config --ccj ./ccj.json --sls-file ./sls_input_file.json --csm 1.3 --folder ./1.3 --custom-config ./custom_switch_config.yaml